phlong3105/deepaco/README.md

 ## Installation

-We recommend to use Python 3.9+ and PyTorch (version >= v1.11.0) with `conda` environment.
+We recommend using Python 3.9+ and PyTorch (version >= v1.11.0) with `conda` environment.
-We also mainly used PyCharm for both debugging and inference.
+We also use PyCharm as the main IDE.

 The `aic22_track4` can be installed in the local python environment using the below commands: